Sir John Rushout, 4th Baronet

-Early life
+Early life and army career

-Rushout was the fourth son of Sir James Rushout, 1st Baronet and his wife, Alice Pitt, daughter of Edmund Pitt.
+John Rushout was the fourth son of Sir James Rushout, 1st Baronet and his wife, Alice Pitt, the daughter of Edmund Pitt.
 His elder brother James succeeded to the baronetcy on the death of his father.
-He was educated at Eton in 1698, and joined the army.
-He was a cornet in the Royal Horse Guards in 1705 and lieutenant in 1706.
+He graduated from Eton College in 1698 and joined the English Army.
+He was a cornet in the Royal Horse Guards in 1705 and was promoted to lieutenant in 1706.
 In 1710, he became captain.
 On the death of his nephew, the third baronet, on 21 September 1711 he succeeded to the baronetcy and most of the family's estates in Worcestershire.
-He resigned his army commission in January 1712 which he later claimed was to pre-empt his dismissal under the Duke of Ormond's policy of weeding out Whig officers in order to defeat the Hanoverian succession.
+He resigned his British Army commission in January 1712 which he later claimed was to pre-empt his dismissal under the Duke of Ormond's policy of weeding out Whig officers in order to defeat the Hanoverian succession.
 In 1729, he married Lady Anne Compton, the sixth daughter of George Compton, 4th Earl of Northampton in 1729.